What are Kegels?

 This is where physical therapy comes in.
 Yes, there are different types of Kegels.
 Some that work better for increasing overall power and others that are designed to improve endurance (how long you can hold it for).
 There is even a type of Kegel that helps more with controlling and slowing downward forces on the muscle.
 How many and what type you do depends on your current level of strength and endurance.
 This can be determined by a trained women's health physical therapist.
 On your first visit, we can let you know how powerful your contraction is, how long you can hold it for, what your overal endurance is and what follow up treatment strategies will optimize your outcome.

 In the July 2003 issue of JAMA, an article entitled “Effect of Behavioral Training With or Without Pelvic Floor Electrical Stimulation on Stress Incontinence in Women” discussed the benefits of using biofeedback, perineal electrical stimulation and behavioral training as a package in order to achieve the quickest recovery with better long-term follow-ups.
 At Fusion Wellness and Physical Therapy we utilize all 3 techniques to provide our patients with the most comprehensive care available.
 Treatment of urge and mixed urinary incontinence will include learning how to correctly utilize urge control strategies.
-We have traditional biofeedback, as well as InControl Medical Devices and the Pericoach system.
+We have traditional biofeedback as well as InControl Medical Devices.
 We additionally offer a unique pilates-based regimen in the treatment of pelvic floor weakness diagnoses, such as incontinence or pelvic organ prolapse (also referred to as cystocele, urethrocele, urethrocystocele, or rectocele).
 With some patients, physical therapy has been a welcomed alternative or adjunct to pelvic floor surgery.